 The following are the most popular dialects of SQL:

 - PL/SQL stands for procedural language/SQL.
-It is developed by Oracle.
+It is developed by Oracle for the Oracle Database.

-- Transact-SQL: or T-SQL which is developed by Microsoft for Microsoft SQL Server.
+- Transact-SQL or T-SQL is developed by Microsoft for Microsoft SQL Server.

 - PL/pgSQL stands for Procedural Language/PostgreSQL that consists of SQL dialect and extensions implemented in PostgreSQL

 - MySQL has its own procedural language since version 5.
 MySQL then was acquired by Oracle.

 In each tutorial, we will explain the SQL syntax structures and behaviors that are valid across the databases.
 In addition, we will discuss any exception in a particular database.